neveretth/apollo/Documentation/kernel.md

 # Kernels

-NOTE: this concept is not fully implemented, and this is an evolving spec.

 ## What is a kernel?
 A kernel contains primary computation code that is executed at some stage of Apollo's runtime.
 They are contained in the kernel directory (in src/).